python-rope/rope/docs/overview.rst

 Type Hinting
 ------------

+Currently supported type hinting for:

+- function parameter type, using function doctring (:type or @type)
+- function return type, using function doctring (:rtype or @rtype)
+- class attribute type, using class docstring (:type or @type).
+Attribute should by set to None or NotImplemented in class or constructor of class.
+- any assignment, using type comments of PEP 0484.

-If rope cannot detect the type of a function argument correctly (due to the dynamic nature of Python), you can help it by hinting the type using one of the following docstring syntax styles:
+If rope cannot detect the type of a function argument correctly (due to the dynamic nature of Python), you can help it by hinting the type using one of the following docstring syntax styles.

 **Sphinx style**